pretix/pretix-docs/docs/topics/gift-cards.md

 # Gift Cards

-Gift cards are a type of product you sell in one of your shops, which customers can then use as a payment method for another purchase in one of your shops.
+Gift cards are a type of product you can sell in one of your shops, which customers can then use as a payment method for another purchase in one of your shops.
-Gift cards are a payment method and can be enabled or disabled like any other payment provider.
+Gift cards behave like a payment method when used in your shop and can be enabled or disabled like any other payment provider.
 The only difference is that there is no dedicated plugin for gift cards since gift cards are part of the core functionality of the pretix software.

 Gift cards are not to be confused with [vouchers](vouchers.md).
 Unlike vouchers, gift cards always represent a fixed amount of money that is subtracted from the total of the order.
+Gift cards are not suitable for promotional campaigns as they do not allow a discount on the purchased products.
 Also unlike vouchers, gift cards can be used across different events and organizers and do not affect the availability and visibility of certain products.

 !!!
 Note